svarshavchik/clean-rpm-gpg-pubkey/README.md

 everyone needs to scramble and remove the affected PGP keys.
 Well, you've already done that, so rest easy.

-Nothing to install here, just download and run the script.
+Nothing to install here, just download and run the script, but curl needs to be installed, in all cases (even if all keys are local).
 There's a --dry-run option that does nothing but list the affected PGP keys that would be removed.
 Running the script without arguments does it for real.